Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 NRS 493.115

-Unmanned Aerial Vehicles: Public Agency Operation and DJI Restriction
+Unmanned Aerial Vehicles: Operation by Public Agency; DJI and Covered-UAS Prohibition

 General

-Public agencies must register drones with Department of Public Safety and comply with state regulations.
-Effective January 1, 2025 (via SB 11), Nevada public agencies are prohibited from purchasing or operating drones manufactured by entities flagged under Section 1260H of the National Defense Authorization Act, currently including DJI.
-Public agencies cannot use drones to assist law enforcement or conduct criminal prosecutions.
+Public agencies must register drones with the Department of Public Safety and comply with DPS regulations.
+Prohibits public agencies from operating drones manufactured by entities flagged under federal NDAA Section 1260H (currently includes DJI).
+Agencies cannot use drones to assist law enforcement with criminal prosecution.
+Evidence obtained in violation is inadmissible.

-Effective: Jan 1, 2025Evidence obtained in violation is inadmissible in proceedings; non-compliance may result in loss of operating authorization
+Effective: Jan 1, 2025Evidence obtained in violation is inadmissible; regulatory non-compliance

 View source